Learning how to use Pinterest for your blog is an effective and wise investment of your time, especially if you are a beginner.

 I’m a slow learner.

-I did a lot of research on the best way to use Tailwind and although it takes a bit of time at first, you soon get the hang of it.
+I did a lot of research on the best way to use Tailwind, and although it takes a bit of time at first, you soon get the hang of it.

 If you want to know how I set up Tailwind read my Tailwind Pinterest Tutorial.

-Although Pinterest says that they don’t give priority to images pinned manually versus a scheduler I still do manual pinning every day.
+Although Pinterest says that they don’t give priority to images pinned manually versus a scheduler, I still do manual pinning every day.

 Some pinners, including myself, have seen their stats go up when they pin manually.
+I manually pin a mixture of my own images and other blogger’s images.

 I first heard about this theory from Carly Campbell and her book Pinteresting Strategies.